ttepatti/GITS-Detect/README.md

 The current To-Do list is as follows:

 * Implement reading frames from a webcam instead of a single still image
-* Increase GITS image size by 20-30% to cover the individual's entire head
-* Possibly chance cascade to detect heads, rather than faces?
+* Possibly change the cascade to detect heads, rather than faces?
 It may be more accurate that way, and could cover someone who is turned around.

 ## Image Comparison